“This post may contain affiliate links. Please read my disclosure for more info.

-Getting control of your money makes most people think of earning more, spending less, and eliminating debt.
+Getting control of your finances makes most people think of earning more, spending less, and eliminating debt.

 But being on top of your credit rating is also critical.
 It’s used in everything from loan approvals, credit card rates, insurance applications and possibly even employment applications.

 Potential employers can’t access your credit score, but they’re still interested in your general payment history.
 Why?